+Find out more

+Search primary mastery specialist programme online or contact your local Maths Hub:

+Further information here

+Register your interest for 2025 / 2026 here.

-Find out more Search primary mastery specialist programme online or contact your local Maths Hub: Further information here Benefits - Your pupils will show a positive attitude towards maths and enjoy learning the subject - You will demonstrate deeper subject knowledge and greater understanding of the principles behind teaching for mastery - Your colleagues will begin to develop teaching for mastery approaches - Your school will develop policies and systems which support a teaching for mastery approach The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Benefits - Your pupils will show a positive attitude towards maths and enjoy learning the subject - You will demonstrate deeper subject knowledge and greater understanding of the principles behind teaching for mastery - Your colleagues will begin to develop teaching for mastery approaches - Your school will develop policies and systems which support a teaching for mastery approach

-Secondary Mastery Specialist Programme

-Mastery Specialists are classroom-based practitioners who develop expertise in mastery and in leading maths-specific professional development

-What is involved?

-The Secondary Mastery Specialist Programme enables secondary maths teachers to become experts in teaching for mastery, so they in turn can develop maths departments that are well-led, high-performing, and provide high-quality professional development through collaborative working.
-Over a minimum of three years, participants first work on their own understanding and practice, then with their own department, then with other departments as a Local Leader of Maths Education for their Maths Hub.
+Secondary Mastery Specialist Programme Mastery Specialists are classroom-based practitionerswho develop expertise in mastery and in leading maths-specific professional development The Secondary Mastery Specialist Toylamme enables secondary maths teachers to become Apperts in teaching for mastery, so they in turn can de elles thaths departments that are well-led, high-perfolining and provide high-quality professional development through collaborative working.
+Over a minimum of three years own understanding then with other departments as a local leader of mathematics education (LLME) for their Maths Hub.
 Who can take part?